handsontable/handsontable/docs/content/guides/cell-features/disabled-cells.md

 ```
 :::

-## Read-only cells vs. non-editable cells

-Read-only cells:
-- Don't permit the drag-to-fill functionality.
-- Can't be changed by the [`populateFromArray()`](@/api/core.md#populatefromarray) method.

 Non-editable cells behave like any other cells apart from preventing you from manually changing their values.
-You are still able to copy-paste or drag-to-fill the data.
-There is no additional CSS class added.

 ## Non-editable columns